ephread/inkgd/docs/source/classes/class_inkplayer.rst

 ..
-Ideally, this class should be generated.
+This class should be generated.
 But for now, it's written by hand.

+.. _class_inkplayer:

 InkPlayer
 =========